-In the mid-1970’s, Dr. Jimmy Milton founded the Southeastern Raptor Rehabilitation Center when the U.S. Fish and Wildlife Service brought six injured birds to the College of Veterinary Medicine and asked that the school become a rehabilitation hub for the Southeast.
+In 1972, Dr. Jimmy Milton founded the Southeastern Raptor Rehabilitation Center, currently the Auburn University Raptor Center, when the U.S. Fish and Wildlife Service brought six injured birds to the College of Veterinary Medicine and asked that the school become a rehabilitation hub for the Southeast.
 Dean Jimmy Greene, Dr. Greg Boring of Radiology and Dr. Milton arranged for Auburn University to become a regional center and accept injured birds of prey.

 Donations and volunteer work provided materials and labor to build a raptor barn behind the Small Animal Clinic in the late 1970’s.
 Birds were still treated in the hospital before being moved to small flight cages next to the barn.
 Later a hospital area was incorporated into the raptor barn.

 In 2002, the College of Veterinary Medicine opened the Carol Clark Laster/W.E.
-Clark Jr. Raptor Training Facility, which was made possible by Carol Laster of Birmingham.
-Laster, a retired junior high science teacher, donated $500,000 to the raptor center.
-Her husband, Dr. Russell Laster, is a 1951 graduate of the veterinary college.
-Mrs. Laster selected the Raptor Center for the gift after the death of her uncle W.E.
+Clark Jr. Raptor Training Facility, which was made possible by a donation in honor of Dr. Russell Laster ’51.
+Mrs. Laster selected the Auburn University Raptor Center for the gift after the death of her uncle W.E.
 Clark Jr., who left his estate to her care.

-On November 16, 2005 the Edgar B. Carter Educational Amphitheater was opened through a formal ceremony honoring the late Edgar B. Carter, former director of research for Abbott Laboratories in Chicago.
-His daughter, Carol Clark of Princeville, Illinois, gave a $400,000 gift in his memory to fund the new facility.
+On November 16, 2005, the Edgar B. Carter Educational Amphitheater was opened through a formal ceremony honoring the late Edgar B. Carter, former director of research for Abbott Laboratories in Chicago.
+His daughter, Carol Clark of Princeville, Illinois, made a donation in his memory to fund the new facility.
 The amphitheater seats 350 visitors and provides a venue for onsite flight programs.

-Since its modest beginning in the mid-1970s, the Southeastern Raptor Center has treated and released thousands of birds of prey back into the wild.
-The educational unit has provided educational programs for thousands of schools, civic groups and churches in Alabama, Mississippi, Georgia, Florida, Tennessee and Kentucky.
+Since its modest beginning in the mid-1970s, the Auburn University Raptor Center has treated and released thousands of birds of prey back into the wild.
+The educational unit has provided educational programs for thousands of schools, civic groups and churches across the Southeast.